zeek/zeek-docs/doc/scripts/base/bif/reporter.bif.zeek.rst

    Generates a message that warns of a potential problem.

-   :msg: The warning message to report.
+   :param msg: The warning message to report.

    :returns: Always true.